'She is a role model for African players' - Nchout full of praise for Oshoala ahead of Caf awards | Goal.com

 Despite being fancied the favourite to land the coveted accolade, the Valerenga star is full of praise for her rival and the three-time African Women's Player of the Year for her class and quality.

-"As my colleague, Asisat Ashoala is a great footballer and a champion," Nchout told Goal.
+"As my colleague, Asisat Oshoala is a great footballer and a champion," Nchout told Goal.

 "She is fast, powerful, unpredictable in her game.
 Her goal against South Korea during the 2019 Women's World Cup in France was a perfect illustration.